Global Aid Effort Begins For Myanmar Quake Relief - UrduPoint

 - WHO -

-The World Health Organization said it was mobilising its logistics hub in Dubai to prepare trauma injury supplies and had triggered its emergency management response.
+The World Health Organization is mobilising its logistics hub in Dubai to prepare trauma injury supplies and had triggered its emergency management response.

 The global health body was coordinating its earthquake response from its Geneva headquarters "because we see this as a huge event" with "clearly a very, very big threat to life and health", spokesperson Margaret Harris told a media briefing.